quickbeard/hodgepodge/README.md

 # Web App

-Just an web app with TypeScript and Next.js
+Just a hodgepodge web app with TypeScript and Next.js

 ## Docker